A little History - the early days of Gauge ‘3’

 The Gauge ‘3’ Society was founded on the 28th of April 1990, celebrating its 30th year in April 2020.
 However, Gauge ‘3’ itself is very much older than the Society, finding its roots at the turn of the twentieth century.

-Gauge ‘3’ (or N°3, as 2½" gauge was originally known) was one of five standard model gauges recommended by a subcommittee of the Society of Model Engineers on February 1st, 1899, making this gauge now more than a century old.
+Gauge ‘3’ (or N°3 as 2½" gauge was originally known) was one of five standard model gauges recommended by a subcommittee of the Society of Model Engineers on 1st February 1899, making this gauge now more than a century old.
 It should be noted that all five ‘ME’ standards were based on ‘Imperial’ measures.
-At the time, 2½” gauge allowed the construction of fairly successful and reasonably to-scale live-steam locomotives.
-Number ‘3’ gauge provided enjoyment to those who could afford such indulgences during this period.
+At the time, 2½” gauge allowed the construction of fairly successful and reasonably scale spirit-fired, live-steam locomotives.
+Number ‘3’ gauge provided enjoyment to those who could afford to run a garden railway during this period.
 It was very much thought of as a “scenic” size, the spirit (& clockwork) powered engines being unsuitable for passenger hauling.

 At this time, Bing and Carette (both Nürnburg-based German toy manufactures) were also importing various gauges of locomotives and rolling stock (based on Continental metric standards) one of which was 67mm – as measured between rail centres (and not the inside rail edges).
 Given that rails were approximately 3mm wide at this time – this gave a gauge of 64mm (very near to 2½” at 63.5mm).
 Different manufacturers also used the same ‘numbers’ for different gauges however, leading to much confusion at that time.
 For more information on these early ‘Toy’ gauges, read more here.